Experienced Defense Against Domestic Violence Allegations: Article 128b & Conviction Appeals

 - Weaknesses in the prosecution’s case

-If you are facing false domestic violence allegations, or need to appeal an Article 128b conviction, don’t wait.
-Contact an experienced military defense lawyer now to protect your rights and your future.
+If you’ve been falsely accused of domestic violence under Article 128b or need to appeal a conviction, don’t delay.
+Contact an experienced military defense lawyer today to protect your rights and your future.

 Contact The Law Office of Peter Kageleiry, Jr.